 And within a couple of generations, it was all over for English.
 It’s now a cultural curiosity – spoken only by weirdos at clog dancing festivals in Northumberland.

-As a German speaker you’re sick of hearing these people drone on about their language.
+As a German speaker, you’re sick of hearing people drone on about their language.
 You’re sick of them chuntering on about Dickens and Keats and Dad’s Army and The Beatles and all the rest of the cultural twaddle that you don’t understand.

-Now, this all sounds absolutely nuts; like the deranged ramblings of some purple nosed Daily Mail columnist.
-But this is what has happened to Wales and the Welsh language over the past 150 years.
-It was done by a British/English establishment and it continues to tear the country apart, affecting every aspect of Welsh life.
+Now, this all sounds absolutely nuts; like the deranged ramblings of some purple-nosed Daily Mail columnist.
+But this is the kind of thing that happened to Wales and the Welsh language over the past 150 years.

-Because back in the 1840s, around 80 percent of people living in Wales were Welsh speakers, many of them spoke no English at all.
-Fast forward to the recent 2011 census and that number has dropped to below 20 percent.
+Because back in the 1840s, around 80 percent of people living in Wales were Welsh speakers; many of them spoke no English at all.
+Fast forward to the 2011 census and that number has dropped to below 20 percent.

-You probably don’t care much about this if you’re an English speaker – it doesn’t affect you.
-And that includes the majority of Welsh people who were brought up speaking English; who have been taught at English language schools, watched English telly, listened to English music and read English books.
+You may not care much about this if you’re an English speaker – it doesn’t affect you.
+And that includes the majority of Welsh people who were brought up speaking English; who have been taught at English language schools, who watched English telly, listened to English music and read English books.

 And I’m one of them.
 Language was a choice made for me by the school I went to.
 I was taught to read and write in English with Welsh only taught at secondary school.
 It was treated in the same way as any other foreign language – like French or German.
 It gave you tourist Welsh – enough to ask directions to the nearest zoo in Colwyn Bay, and not much else.